 10 Tips for Managing a Remote Team

-When you’re starting or scaling your business, your first priorities are reduced overhead costs and top talent.
-Working with remote teams can help you do both at the same time.
+When you're starting or scaling your business, your priorities likely include reducing overhead costs while attracting top talent.
+Remote teams deliver on both fronts—but success isn't automatic.

 Just because remote work is more flexible than working in an office doesn't mean you should approach managing a remote team completely hands-off.